Mozketo/Krawlr/README.md

 ## Arguments

-    -u, --url URL to crawl
+    -u, --url URL to crawl.
-    -e, --exclusions Path to a file with list of routes/keywords in URL to bypass -i, --inclusions Path to a file with a hard list of routes to hit (will follow in order).
+    -e, --exclusions Path to a file with list of routes/keywords in URL to bypass.
+    -i, --inclusions Path to a file with a hard list of routes to hit (will follow in order).
 Use with --follow=false -f, --follow-links After loading a page should links on the page be followed?
     -s, --scripts As a page DOM is ready look for PageAction-*.js Selenium scripts to execute.
+    -h, --help Display commandline argument help page.

 ## Selenium scripts (aka Page Actions)